iptc/newsinjson/validation/README.md

 # Validation
 ninjs documents can be validated using [JSON Schema](http://json-schema.org).

 The IPTC maintains a schema for each release of the ninjs standard.
-IPTC schemas can be found on the IPTC web site.
-(TODO: add the URL)
+IPTC ninjs schemas can be found [here](http://www.iptc.org/std-dev/ninjs/).

 # Examples